Nugnikoll/MyReversi/Readme.md

 ### Overview
 Reversi (also called Othello) is a kind of strategy board game which involves play by two parties on an eight-by-eight square grid.
 For details of reversi please go to [https://en.wikipedia.org/wiki/Reversi](https://en.wikipedia.org/wiki/Reversi).

 This reversi project is my simple work.
 The kernel is written in C++11 whith a bit inline assembly.
-Script language python and tcl can be embeded to ease the interaction with users.
+Script language Python and TCL can be embeded to ease the interaction with users.
 The GUI is built with wxwidgets.
 It can be written in C++ or python.
-The sources of this project can be merged in to a single file and submitted to [Botzone](https://botzone.org) which is a online platform for competetion of differnt bots made by students and other programming learners.
+The sources of this project can be merged in to a single file and submitted to [Botzone](https://botzone.org) which is a online platform for competition of differnt bots made by students and other programming learners.

 ### Build reversi

 - Prerequisites
 	- Essential
 		- A decent C++ compiler
 			C++11 must be supported by this version of compiler.
-The project will not use inline assembly when compiled with Visual Studio as MS compiler supports neither 64-bit inline assembly nor AT&T flavor syntax.
+The project will not use inline assembly when compiled by Visual Studio as MS compiler supports neither 64-bit inline assembly nor AT&T flavor syntax.
 	- Optional
 		- CodeBlocks or Cbp2make (if you want to utilize the .cbp codeblocks project file to build this project)
 		- TCL (if you want to embed tool command language)